 The window titles are not pure filenames.
 TortoiseSVN treats that as a name to display and creates the names accordingly.
-So e.g. if you're doing a diff from a file in revision 123 with a file in your working copy, the names will be filename: revision 123 and filename: working copy or with KDiff3:
+So e.g. if you're doing a diff from a file in revision 123 with a file in your working copy, the names will be filename : revision 123 and filename : working copy.